About Spark Videotrucks

 Expo

-The first steel-bodied Expo model was introduced with backlit scrolling poster systems on three sides.
+The first steel-bodied Expo model was introduced with three-sided backlit scrolling poster systems.
 Owners could display up to ten different images on each side.

 2007